Roads and expressways in Chicago: Street layout

 The new house numbering plan passed by the City Council June 22, 1908, to be in force and effect September 1, 1909, makes Madison Street from Lake Michigan to the city limits on the west the base line for numbering all north and south streets and streets running in northerly or southerly direction.
 For east and west streets and streets running in a generally east and west direction the base line is State Street from the southern city boundary line to North Avenue, thence extended by an imaginary line through Lincoln Park and Lake Michigan.

 The downtown area did not conform to this system until April 1, 1911, per an amendment to the law on June 20, 1910.
-Downtown was defined as Lake Michigan on the east, Roosevelt Road (Twelfth Street) on the south, and the Chicago River on the north and west.
+Downtown was defined as the Chicago River on the north and west, Roosevelt Road (Twelfth Street) on the south, and Lake Michigan on the east.
 The addition to cover downtown was published, and is also on line as a pdf indexed by downtown street name.

 This additional paragraph explained the downtown changes:

 The 1909 address change did not affect downtown Chicago, between the river and Roosevelt Road, the river and Lake Michigan.
 The ordinance was amended June 20, 1910 to include the downtown area.
-The new addresses for the “loop” went into use on April 1, 1911.
+The new addresses for the "loop" went into use on April 1, 1911.

 Chicago house numbers are generally assigned at the rate of 800 to a mile.
 The only exceptions are from Madison to 31st Street, just south of downtown.
 Roosevelt Road (previously Twelfth St) is one mile south of Madison with 1200 addresses to the mile, Cermak Road (previously 22nd Street) is two miles south of Madison with 1000 addresses to the mile, and 31st Street (3100 S) is three miles south of Madison with 900 addresses to the mile.
 South of 31st Street, the pattern of 800 to the mile resumes, with 39th Street the next major street, 47th after that, and so on.
 Individual house numbers are normally assigned at the rate of one per 20 feet of frontage.
 Thus the last two digits of house numbers generally go only as high as 67 before the next block number is reached.
 Higher house numbers are found on diagonal streets and have sometimes been assigned by request.